 Update: UNICEF is now also assessing the damage and effects on children and their families following the 7.1 magnitude earthquake in Mexico City on September 19th.
-To help with recovery efforts, go to unicef.ca/emergency.
+To help with recovery efforts, go to unicef.ca/mexico.

 Over two million children live 166 municipalities that have been declared under a state of emergency by the Mexican Government in the two states worst affected by the earthquake and it is crucial for them to resume their normal lives as soon as possible.

 “After a traumatic experience as serious as this, it's key for children's recovery to resume their normal routine as soon as possible, and part of it is returning to school," said Pressia Arifin Cabo, UNICEF Mexico's Deputy Representative, from the southern state of Chiapas.

 During the first day of their visit to some of the worst affected areas, the UNICEF Mexico team learnt from the children themselves and from their families what they experienced on the night of Thursday 7 of September in the area at the epicentre of the earthquake.